How Much Does It Cost To Wrap A Boat?

 4. Standard Wraps vs. Custom Designs

-The market is filled with all types of vinyl wrap designs.
-In the case of customized wraps for those who want to give their watercraft an extra touch of personality, one can have colors, logos, or even peculiar patterns that make the boat truly stand out.
-This increases the cost due to the custom design and printing, averaging $15-$20 per square foot.
+The market is full of designs for all sorts of vinyl wraps.
+The more custom the wraps are, for those who want to give their watercraft an extra touch of personality, the more colors, logos, or even weird patterns can be applied, making the boat truly unique.
+That would bring the price up due to custom design and printing to an average of $15-$20 per sq. ft.

 5. Professional Installation versus DIY